 Which brings us to June 23 and the contest against the Senators in Washington, as shown in the top photo(s).
 It turns out this particular game may have had an effect on further developments later in this lost Yankee season.

-While Ruth’s line shot off the right field wall set up the tying run in the 4th inning, it was the developments in the 8th inning that would reverberate for a while.
+While Ruth’s line shot off the right field wall set up the tying run in the 4th inning, it was his at-bat in the 8th inning that would leave a greater impact.
 With the Yankees down 2 runs in the 8th and the bases loaded, Ruth stepped up against Fred “Firpo” Marberry, who “looked Babe right in the eye and then threw three straight strikes over the plate.
 Ruth swung, but he did not see.”

 Ruth did play regularly throughout the summer, but as the team continued to languish, and after a 1-0 loss to the Browns in St. Louis on Friday, August 29th to run a current road trip to a 3-10 mark, it all came to a head.